orm81zp/assistant-bot/README.md

 remove-phone                   - used to remove a phone: remove-phone <name> <phone>
 add-note                       - used to add a note: add-note <text>
 show-note                      - used to display a note: show-note <note index>
+change-note                    - used to change a note: change-note <note index> <text>
 search-note                    - used to search notes by content (case-insensitive): search-note <search value>
 remove-note                    - used to remove a note: remove-note <note index>
 all-notes                      - used to display all notes: all-notes